MSSohan/J.A.R.V.I.S_Personal_Virtual_Assistant/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Name: Feature request
-about: Suggest an idea for this project
+About: Suggest an idea for this project
-title: 'Feat: '
+Title: 'Feat: '
-labels: feature
+Labels: feature
-assignees: ''
+Assignees: ''

 ---